 |FSH levels:||15-30 mIU/ml||(5-15 IU/L mIU/ml)|

-Those familiar with bioidentical hormone replacement will think that these levels are lower than many labs report with regard to youthful hormone ranges.
+Those familiar with bioidentical hormone replacement will find these levels lower than many labs report for youthful hormone ranges.
 But Dr. Lee points out in his books (Ref.6) that there is no point to push too high with hormone replacement.
-He also is against forcing women who have been menopausal to get periods again.
+In addition, he also is against forcing women who have been menopausal to get periods again.
 On page 83 of Ref.
 6 he stated: “There is no reason for postmenopausal women to have periods.
 Menstruating past the age of menopause is not going to make you look or feel younger, nor will it slow the aging process.”
-To complicate the issue, Dr. Lee points out in Ref.
+Truly, to complicate the issue, Dr. Lee points out in Ref.
 6 that there is good evidence that blood tests do not reflect tissue levels as accurately as saliva tests do.
-The normal levels for saliva tests have their own normal ranges, (thanks to www.johnleemd.com for this link), which are lower than the ones listed above.
+The normal levels for saliva tests have their own normal ranges, which are lower than the ones listed above.

-As far as I know Dr. Rimkus was the first to find that estrogen and progesterone in combination can be used for men as hormone replacement treatment, just that the doses are about 3 to 4 times less than for women (Ref.3 and 4).
-He also found that capsules with estrogen and progesterone in olive oil are well absorbed through the gut and lymphatic channels (see below).
-Small amounts of zinc gluconate (35mg) and copper gluconate (0.05mg) are added to the capsules to stimulate enzyme activity (for conversion of progesterone into other essential hormones, namely testosterone, cortisol and aldosterone).
-He calls this the “Rimkus capsule” and this is taken twice per day with an individually prescribed amount of estrogen/progesterone combination.
-He suggests repeating the three blood tests indicated in the table above after two months (except that in males testosterone is tested instead of FSH).
-A normal bioavailable testosterone level is 4.0-16.0 nmol/L , where 10 to 12 is more desirable as a therapeutic goal.
-The hormone strength is fine tuned based on the follow-up measurements.
-Initially PSA and bioavailable testosterone levels are determined in men (simple blood tests) and the testosterone test is repeated in intervals every couple of month until the levels are stable.
-The PSA level initially and yearly thereafter is a precaution to monitor for prostate cancer (not a complication of bio-identical hormone replacement, but good medical practice).
+As far as I know Dr. Rimkus was the first to find that estrogen and progesterone in combination can be used for men as hormone replacement treatment.
+However, the doses for men are about 3 to 4 times less than for women (Ref.3 and 4).
+In addition, he also found that capsules with estrogen and progesterone in olive oil are well absorbed through the gut and lymphatic channels (see below).
+Another key point, small amounts of zinc gluconate (35mg) and copper gluconate (0.05mg) are added to the capsules to stimulate enzyme activity.
+Dr. Rimkus did this to convert progesterone into other essential hormones, namely testosterone, cortisol and aldosterone) He calls this the “Rimkus capsule” and recommends to take it twice per day with an individually prescribed amount of estrogen/progesterone combination.

 Here is a useful table where the effects of estradiol and of progesterone in women and men are listed (modified from Ref.
 3 and 4).
 A lack of either estrogen or progesterone will lead to a state where some of these properties are missing.